IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 ## High availability (HA) limitations
 **Important:**
 - HyperSwap topology is only supported for use with IBM Spectrum Virtualize family storage systems.
-- Stretched topology is only supported with SAN Volume Controller storage systems.
+- Stretched topology is only supported by SAN Volume Controller storage systems.

 ### HyperSwap volumes
 The following IBM block storage CSI driver features are not supported on volumes where HyperSwap is used: